sjtug/SJTUBeamer/README_en.md

 ## Feedback & Contribution 👷

 * You could get the repository manifest in [MANIFEST](src/MANIFEST.md).
+* For regular users, feel free to ask questions and share ideas in [GitHub Discussions](https://github.com/sjtug/SJTUBeamer/discussions).
-* Feel free to file an issue with GitHub Issues.
-At the same time, PRs are always welcomed.
+* For developers, Feel free to file an issue with [GitHub Issues](https://github.com/sjtug/SJTUBeamer/issues) to submit a bug report or a feature request.
+At the same time, [PRs](https://github.com/sjtug/SJTUBeamer/pulls) are always welcomed for direct code changes.
 * The source code should be modified in `.dtx` files.
 Then use l3build to generate sty files.
 * You could get more implementation details in `sjtubeamerdevguide.pdf`.